-November signals the start to a busy time of year filled with holidays, shopping and parties.
+November signals the start to a busy time of year filled with holidays, shopping sprees and parties.
 With all the festivities, your restaurant can attract people looking for a place to have a relaxing meal or host an event.
-From marketing tips to menu ideas, here are some easy ways to prep your restaurant for Thanksgiving.
+From marketing tips to menu ideas, here are some easy ways to prep your restaurant for Thanksgiving 2022.

 We’ll get to the menu for the big day in a bit.
-Earlier in the month, you should start to sprinkling in some autumn-inspired dishes.
+Earlier in the month, you should start to sprinkle in some autumn-inspired dishes.
 In our guide to fall menu ideas and flavors, we suggest using maple or apple glazes on everything from sweet potatoes to pork chops.
-Hearty food is always a must for the season, so why not concoct some fall-themed soups.
-Consider whipping up a delicious butternut squash soup or a creamy chicken or veggie blend.
-These not only work as starters, but they also are filling when served as entrées.
+Hearty food is always a must for the season, so why not concoct some fall-themed soups and entrees such as:

 Make Your Place “Friendsgiving” Friendly

 Since Thanksgiving typically is a family holiday, Friendsgiving allows friends and acquaintances to have their own feast earlier or later in the month.
-It’s become a very popular event for millennials and younger crowds.
-Throughout November, promote your restaurant as a place to host Friendsgiving parties.
+Throughout November, promote your restaurant as a place to host Friendsgiving parties or have a special catering deal.
 The menu can feature items off the Thanksgiving menu and some signature dishes from your traditional selection.